 Now more than ever it's time for 4-H'ers to make the best better!
 While youth are at home and staying safe, we still want you to stay connected.
 Below are links to activities for youth and resources for volunteers.
 Check back frequently for additional links and program updates!

-As we move into fall 4-H club meetings and activities, the Ohio 4-H Planning Guide for In-Person Meetings & Events has been updated to reflect current guidance from Ohio State University and health officials.
+As we begin the new year, the Ohio 4-H Planning Guide for In-Person Meetings & Events has been updated to reflect current guidance from Ohio State University and health officials.
 Beginning SATURDAY, JANUARY 16, 2021, the following is in effect: